 In its annual holiday forecast, Deloitte anticipates retail sales to increase between 1% and 1.5%, although the consulting firm admits that figuring out what might go on as 2020 ends is particularly uncertain.

 Imports at major U.S. retail container ports during 2020 are expected to see their lowest total in four years as the impact of the coronavirus pandemic on the U.S. economy continues, according to the monthly Global Port Tracker report released by the National Retail Federation and Hackett Associates.

 Economic activity in the manufacturing sector grew in July as the overall economy enjoyed a third consecutive month of growth, according to the Manufacturing ISM Report On Business from the Institute for Supply Management.

-Annual growth in the national market for home improvement and repair is expected to slow by the end of the year, according to the Leading Indicator of Remodeling Activity (LIRA) released by the Remodeling Futures Program at the Joint Center for Housing Studies of Harvard University.
+Expenditures for improvements and repairs to owner-occupied homes are expected to slow by the middle of next year as the COVID-19 pandemic continues to unfold, according to the Leading Indicator of Remodeling Activity (LIRA) released by the Remodeling Futures Program at the Joint Center for Housing Studies of Harvard University.

 Retail sales rose in June, the National Retail Federation reported citing United States Census Bureau numbers, a gain that represented both a monthly increase and the first year-over-year gain since the beginning of the year as more retailers closed by the coronavirus pandemic reopened.